dcac/dcac.github.io/_posts/features/2014-09-23-9-things-you-probably-didnt-know-about-the-little-mermaid.md

 layout: feature
 published: true
 image: 9-things-you-probably-didnt-know-about-the-little-mermaid.jpg
-title: 9 Things You Probably Didn't Know About The Little Mermaid
+title: "9 Things You Probably Did not Know About The Little Mermaid"
 addressee:
 excerpt: "Co-writers/co-directors Ron Clements and John Musker, at the 2014 Ottawa International Animation Festival, talk about kick-starting the Disney Renaissance."
 author: christopherr